 August 2, 2012

-Brian Zwaschka became the fourth Fresno State Women's Soccer head coach on April 6, 2009 and enters his fifth season at the helm of the Bulldog program.
-Zwaschka leads the 'Dogs with a wealth of soccer experience and knowledge as the team moves into its second season of competition in the Mountain West conference.
+Brian Zwaschka became the fourth Fresno State Women's Soccer head coach on April 6, 2009 and enters his sixth season at the helm of the Bulldog program.
+Zwaschka leads the 'Dogs with a wealth of soccer experience and knowledge as the team moves into its third season of competition in the Mountain West.

 In his fourth season as head coach, Zwaschka transitioned the Bulldogs into their first year in the Mountain West conference.
 Fresno State finished the year with multiple conference honors and two conference wins including a 2-0 road victory at Wyoming.
 The Wyoming win earned two Bulldogs conference honors as Morgan Castain was named Mountain West Women's Soccer Co-Offensive Player of the Week, and Katie DeVault was named Mountain West Defensive Player of the Week.
 Devault and Castain also garnished Fresno State Sysco Student-Athlete of the Week awards under Zwascka's leadership in the 2012 season.